-To ensure the safety of machine operators, the following maintenance checks must be performed daily:
+The following maintenance checks must be performed daily:

-- 1. Prior to operating the machine, verify that all warning signs are present and legible.
-Missing or illegible signs must be replaced immediately.
-Make certain that spares are available. - 2.
+- 1. Verify that all warning signs are present and legible, replace as necessary. - 2.
 Check door interlock before starting operation of the machine: - a.
 Attempt to start the machine with the door open.
-The machine should not start with the door open. - b.
-Close the door without locking it and attempt to start the machine.
-The machine should not start with the door unlocked. - c.
-Close and lock the door and start a cycle.
-Attempt to open the door while the cycle is in progress.
+The machine should not start. - b.
+Close the door without locking it and start the machine.
+The machine should not start. - c.
+Attempt to open the door while a cycle is in progress.
 The door should not open.

-If the door lock and interlock are not functioning properly, call a service technician.
+If the door lock and interlock are not functioning properly, disconnect power and call a service technician.